 - Know before you go – Check the status of the place you want to visit.
 If it is closed, don’t go.
-If it’s crowded, have a Plan B.
+If it’s crowded, have a back-up plan.

-- Practice physical distancing – Adventure only with your immediate household.
+- Practice physical distancing – Keep your group size small.
 Be prepared to cover your nose and mouth and give others space.
 If you are sick, stay home.
 Communicate who will step aside on the trail (trail etiquette gives hikers coming uphill the right of way).

-- Plan ahead – Prepare for facilities to be closed, pack lunch and add hand sanitizer and a face covering to your 10 Essentials.
+- Plan ahead – Prepare for facilities to be closed, pack lunch and bring essentials like hand sanitizer and a face covering.
+Learn about the 10 Essentials.

-- Play it safe – Slow down and choose lower-rick activities to reduce you risk of injury.
-Search and rescue operations and health care resources ar both strained.
+- Play it safe – Slow down and choose lower-risk activities to reduce your risk of injury.
+Search and rescue operations and health care resources are both strained.

-- Leave no trace – Respect public lands and communities and take all garbage with you, including disposable face masks and gloves.
+- Leave no trace – Respect public lands and waters, as well as Native and local communities.
+Take all garbage with you.

 Where can I learn more?